- Trusting your instincts

 Sessions are in English so you need good enough English to follow along.
 We’ll use lots of movement and won’t be doing anything that’s language-intense like rhyming.
 If you can read this comfortably then you’re probably fine.

-What Happens in the Session
+What Happens in a Class

 - Arrivals: Stretch, move, say hello and settle in.